Historic Innovation Camp

-In honor of our brand-new campus, summer camp will have a brand-new theme.
+In honor of our brand-new campus, summer camp had a brand-new theme.

-Greenwich Historical Society’s Historic Innovation Camp uses the National Historic Landmark Bush-Holley House and its staff, collections and archives to offer second- through eighth-graders a highly interactive summer experience with a wide variety of activities.
+Greenwich Historical Society’s Historic Innovation Camp used the National Historic Landmark Bush-Holley House and its staff, collections and archives to offer second- through eighth-graders a highly interactive summer experience with a wide variety of activities.
 Throughout its history, Greenwich has been home to many creators and inventors, from artists and builders to tech geniuses.
-This summer we explore some of the globally influential ideas that were hatched here in our hometown.
-Find out how Colonial farmers used simple mechanics in their everyday lives and how engineers in the 19th century revolutionized transportation.
+Last summer we explored some of the globally influential ideas that were hatched here in our hometown.
+Campers found out how Colonial farmers used simple mechanics in their everyday lives and how engineers in the 19th century revolutionized transportation.

-Campers will also learn about the Cos Cob art colony and Bush-Holley House, where innovators in painting, ceramics, theater production and writing gathered.
+Campers also learned about the Cos Cob art colony and Bush-Holley House, where innovators in painting, ceramics, theater production and writing gathered.

-As campers discover the work of Greenwich’s innovators, they will have the opportunity to try out experiments from the past while developing their own ideas using current technologies.
+Campers discovered the work of Greenwich’s innovators, and had the opportunity to try out experiments from the past while developing their own ideas using current technologies.

 See photos from 2017 camp >